micbay/RaceTimerAndController/README.md

 Because the primary purpose of this display is to show numbers, a 7-segment LED is a perfect, low budget choice.
 A 7-seg LED digit is made up of 8 standard LEDs arranged as a digit with a decimal.

 As with the LCD, we could drive each LED directly from the Arduino, however, this would quickly exceed our available pins.
 Each of the 8 LEDs that make up a single 7-segment digit & decimal, would need its own pin.
-This means to display 8 digits we would need 8 digits x 8 LEDs, or 64, pins to drive a timer dispaly for just a single racer.
+This means to display 8 digits we would need 8 digits x 8 LEDs, or 64, pins to drive a timer display for just a single racer.

 [![Arduino 7 Segment LED](Images/7-segment-led-display.png)](https://www.electroschematics.com/arduino-segment-display-counter/)